10 Pieces of Evidence For Climate Change That Microbes Can Solve!

 #6 Increased and Wasteful Energy Use

 Over the last half of the century, global energy consumption has been increasing which makes it more difficult to transition to low carbon sources.
 As of 2019, the world produced over 170,000 terawatts of energy.
 The majority of this energy comes from gas, oil, coal (fossil fuels), and burning traditional biomasses like wood, all of which make up almost 86% of all energy production.
 These methods are all adding to the increase in greenhouse gasses by releasing carbon that has been sequestered into the atmosphere.
+None of this is good for climate change!

 Not surprisingly, microbes can be used to make renewable energy and may help reduce waste!
 The method is a microbial fuel cell (MFC) where microbes break down matter and produce electrons which are then used to produce electricity just like a battery.
 This method has been tested on processing beer waste and